Saturday, December 31, 2016

 Local Quote One: "Its a sad event but a common occurrence."

-Local Quote Two: 'Its a bad bit of road and we've been on to the National Government for a long time do something about it.
-Why won't the Prime Minister do "
+Local Quote Two: 'Its a bad bit of road and we've been on to the Government for a long time do something about it.
+Why won't the Prime Minister do something?

-So all of a sudden a drunk crashing on Saturday night is political and directly becomes the Prime Ministers fault even though the witness may have no idea what has actually occurred at the crash because the latter quote is something remembered must better than the former bland one.
+So all of a sudden a drunk crashing on Saturday night is political and directly becomes the Prime Ministers fault even though the witness may have no idea what has actually occurred at the crash.
+Because the latter quote is more memorable it " must be better" than the former bland one, even though all it is is opinion with the only fact being some individual has died.

 Or how bad political news for the party the paper owner supports will be put among something very emotive like a large spread on violence against women or children, something that all agree is abhorrent and the bad poll or scandal may be overlooked.